 BMC Helix Cloud Cost uses advanced machine learning to optimize resource utilization and multi-cloud infrastructure costs.
 With simulated migration, you can properly determine public cloud resource needs, compare costs, and plan operational budgets.
 A single view of on-premises and public cloud infrastructure usage and spend keeps you in control of infrastructure costs and utilization.
 And by automatically detecting anomalous spending patterns and tracking daily spend, you can prevent costly budget overruns.
 Finally, automated recommendations and actions for optimizing resource usage help you reduce cost and eliminate wasted spend.

-BMC Discovery for Multi-Cloud automates asset discovery and application dependency mapping to build a holistic view of all your data center assets, multi-cloud services, and their relationships.
+BMC BMC Helix Discovery automates asset discovery and application dependency mapping to build a holistic view of all your data center assets, multi-cloud services, and their relationships.
 Each scan goes into the information and dependencies for all software, hardware, network, storage, and cloud services—providing IT with the proper context needed to create an application map, and reducing risk for IT in the process.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.